xylafur/cosc4368-AI-GroupProject/README.md

         Has the definition of the actual world.
 The world is just made up of a grid of locations.

+        The world does not keep track of the position of the agent!

+        The world should not change!
+The only thing that will change about the world is blocks will be picked up from pick up locations and dropped off onto the drop off locations.
+Thus only a few of the locations in the grid that makes up the world will change.

         This world object allows the user to easily grab particular squares from the grid and determine the type of location they are.
 It also allows the user to pick up and drop off block from those locations with